 Communication wiring, signal wiring and low voltage control wiring shall be installed separate from any wiring over thirty (30) volts.
 Signal wiring shield shall be grounded at controller end only, unless otherwise recommended by the controller manufacturer.

 Install all control wiring external to panels in electric metallic tubing or raceway.
 However, communication wiring, signal wiring and low voltage control wiring may be run without conduit in concealed, accessible locations if noise immunity is ensured.
 Contractor will be fully responsible for noise immunity and rewire in conduit if electrical or RF noise affects performance.
-Accessible locations are defined as areas inside mechanical equipment enclosures, such as heating and cooling units, instrument panels etc.; in accessible pipe chases with easy access, or suspended ceilings with easy access.
+Accessible locations are defined as areas inside mechanical equipment enclosures, such as heating and cooling units, instrument panels etc., in accessible pipe chases with easy access, or suspended ceilings with easy access.
 Installation of wiring shall generally follow building lines.
 Run in a neat and orderly fashion, bundled where applicable, and completely suspended (strapped to rigid elements or routed through wiring rings) away from areas of normal access.
 Tie and support conductors neatly with suitable nylon ties.
 Conductors shall not be supported by the ceiling system or ceiling support system.
 Conductors shall be pulled tight and be installed as high as practically possible in ceiling cavities.
 Wiring shall not be laid on the ceiling or duct.
 Conductors shall not be installed between the top cord of a joist or beam and the bottom of roof decking.
 Contractor shall be fully responsible for noise immunity and rewire in conduit if electrical or RF noise affects performance.

 Number-code or color-code conductors appropriately for future identification and servicing of control system.
 Code shall be as indicated on approved installation drawings.